 Shaw TV Segment On Our Internet and Social Medial Safety Program

 #1) Darren has dedicated his life to public safety, and is both a provincial and nationally decorated law enforcement professional.
 Presently a serving Staff Sergeant with over 28yrs of policing experience, Darren has a strong interest/background in on-line and social media investigations.
 Darren is an internationally court recognized personal safety expert, published award winning author and a highly sought after public/keynote speaker who specializes in the area of Personal Safety both on-line and off-line.
 Darren is deeply immersed in social media, both on and off the job, has been teaching digital safety for the past 12 years and has written hundreds of articles and a book on Internet and Social Media safety and security.
-No other company or program can bring the passion, on-line credentials, "real world" experience and the years of "learned" perspective that we can to this topic, given our unique educational and professional background.
+No other company or program can bring the passion, on-line credentials, "real world” investigative experience and the years of "learned" perspective that we can to this topic, given our unique educational and professional background.
 Find our Bio here.

 #3) Our work in the area of Internet/Social Media Safety was recognized with the prestigious 2013 Social Media Derek K Miller Award (most inspiring social media user), for our unique work in the area of Internet/Social Media Safety both here in Canada and the United States.
-We are the only Company in Canada, to be recently recognized by a very respected pannel of independant North American Social Media Experts for our work in this area.
+We are the only Company in Canada, to be recently recognized by a very respected panel of independent North American Social Media Experts for our work in this area.
 In 2014, The Governor General of Canada appointed Darren a Member of the Order of Merit of the Police Forces.
 Awarded to Darren for his exceptional merit and contributions in his policing career, community service, and his unique off-duty work with youth in both online and offline safety.